Palks-Studio/palks-studio-website/README.md

 - the technical tools developed
 - the technical notes and engineering reflections
 - the legal and informational pages
-- as well as access to the digital store
+- as well as a free bilingual PDF quote generator that runs entirely in the browser.

-The site is intentionally sober, static, and readable on the client side.
+This tool operates fully client-side (JavaScript + jsPDF) and does not transmit
-It serves both as a showcase of the Palks Studio approach and as an entry point for the sale and distribution of digital products,
+any data to a server.
+It allows users to quickly create professional quotes
-as well as a showcase for the monthly batch invoicing service operated via Althemia.
+with multiple service lines, automatic subtotal / VAT / total calculations,

-On the server side, the site relies on a minimal pipeline:
+and direct PDF export.

-`Stripe → Webhook → PDF Invoice → Secure Token → Download`,
+The generator is completely independent from the billing pipeline
-with no CMS and no database.
+(Stripe → Webhook → Invoice → Token → Download) and does not create

----
+any transaction or archive on the server side.

-### 2. Resources and digital distribution
+### Resources and digital distribution

 Some resources are provided as documents, archives, or downloadable files,
 particularly when the content includes: